giorgosp/root-prefetch-benchmarks/README.md

 For the benchmarks, all entries of the Tree are read, in entry-wise order. i.e. The first entry of all branches will be read, then the second entry of all branches, etc.

 ## Results

-The average results of the benchmarks on a remote file through HTTP can be seen below:
+The average results of the benchmarks on a ~7gb remote file, with 10k events and 2k branches, accessed through HTTP, can be seen below:

 ```
 Read REMOTE file with STANDARD prefetch and CACHE SIZE 100000000